 Learning to Live Together– is about learning to value being part of a community.
 Through PSHCE students learn about the global, national and local communities of which we are a part and we celebrate our diversity through Academy events and the design of our curriculum.
 Through the prefect and Academy Council systems and our sports leadership programme we aim to help students to learn and value community and each other.

 The way we teach is also part of our curriculum.

-Subject specific knowledge is at the heart of what we do.
+Knowledge and skills are at the heart of what we do.
 Each department has defined what students should learn in each term in every year using schemes of work and knowledge organisers.
-Students are helped to remember what they have learnt through interleaving and spaced learning.
+Students are helped to remember what they have learnt through interleaving, spaced learning and mastery.

 Our teaching model also includes Preview (Flipped Learning) in every year group.
 Every week all teachers will set some preview to be completed at home before a lesson.

-We also teach key skills explicitly in KS3.
-In every subject teachers plan to teach, and then report on, skills of analysis (breaking information down and organising it to help understand a topic), evaluation (using your analysis and knowledge to make a judgement based on criteria) and problem solving (using the “plan, monitor, evaluate” model to work increasingly independently on subject specific tasks and problems).
+Where appropriate to the curriculum, subject teachers will develop skills of analysis (breaking information down and organising it to help understand a topic), evaluation (using your analysis and knowledge to make a judgement based on criteria) and problem solving (using the “plan, monitor, evaluate” model to work increasingly independently on subject specific tasks and problems).

 We focus on effort by reporting on Attitude to Learning in subjects.
 This is used to reward students showing the most positive attitudes and to spot where we need to intervene to support students.

 Developing a love of reading and encouraging regular and rigorous reading is also a key aspect of our curriculum model– this is why all students in Year 7 are part of the Accelerated Reader Scheme.

 Similarly, communicating clearly in extended pieces of writing is also viewed as a core skill.
 Each subject will set appropriate extended writing tasks to support the development of this skill.